 What can we reasonably do?

-In our view there are five basic strategies programme teams might adopt:
+In our view there are two basic strategies programme teams might adopt:

 Work that was formerly submitted in hard copy could now be submitted electronically, ideally through established university e-submission systems but also, in the final resort, via email to a named contact.
 Many of you are already using e-submission processes for coursework, including narrated PowerPoints or similar for submitting student presentations.
 Where students can make video recordings, these can be submitted electronically, however, some work, such as artefacts, will still be problematic.